 - Measles is more common in other parts of the world.
-Travelers should make sure they get the vaccine before leaving the U.S.
+Travelers should make sure they get the vaccine before leaving the United States.

-- Children one year old or older should get two doses of MMR at least 28 days apart or a blood test showing immunity.
+- Children 1 year or older should get two doses of MMR at least 28 days apart or a blood test showing immunity.

-- Children 6–11 months should get one dose of MMR before traveling.
-These children will still need two doses of MMR at 12–15 months and 4–6 years.
+- Children 6 to 11 months old should get one dose of MMR before traveling.
+These children will still need two doses of MMR at 12 to 15 months and 4 to 6 years.